Traditional medieval fortress, the Château de Boutemont has been transformed over the centuries into a pleasure dwelling.

 During the summer 1944 violent fighting took place around the castle which became for a while one of the Gestapo headquarters.
 A number of resistance fighters such as Dr. Hautechaud de Fervaques were interrogated at that time.
 The doctor was sent to the concentration camp of Buchenwald where he died.
 Field-marshal Von Rundstedt Chief of the army of the west of France also lived in this place.
 Later a hospital was built and many wounded Germans and English men (at the liberation) have suffered and died there.
 As a consequence, the castle was let to Bruno Coquatrix previously Mayor of Cabourg and director of the Olympia.
 He used to invite his friends at this quiet and remote setting, stars such as Charles Aznavour, Mireille Mathieu, Alain Delon and many others.
 Mr. and Mrs. A.Sarfati owners since 1976 have contributed to the constant improvement of the place.
 Being art lovers and passionate restaurateurs, they have invested considerable time and energy to maintain and renew the beauty of the site: new gardens have been created, the orangery and the chapel have been rehabilitated… A two hours walk in this peaceful park of 11 hectares beautifully flowered is a pure delight.

-Mr. and Mrs. Sarfati, owners since 1976, have since contributed to the constant improvement of the premises.
-Lovers of art and passionate restaurateurs, they invest their time and energy to maintain and renew the beauty of the site: creation of new gardens, restoration of the orangery, renovation of the chapel… The walk, about two hours in this Park of 11 hectares, neat, peaceful, and beautifully ornate, offers the visitor a true haven of peace.
+Mr. and Mrs. Sarfati, owners beetween 1976 and 2020, have contributed to the constant improvement of the premises.
+Lovers of art and passionate restaurateurs, they invested considerable time and energy to maintain and renew the beauty of the site: creation of new gardens were created the orangery and the chapel where chabilitated… The walk, about two hours in this Park of 11 hectares, neat, peaceful, and beautifully ornate, offers the visitor a true haven of peace.